Illidan Build Guide “Now I am complete!”

 Welcome to our guide for Illidan, a Melee Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 Illidan strives when played with any Hero that can increase his survivability, be it through Shielding effects, Armor, or raw instant healing.
-He is typically known to requires allied Heroes known as "enablers" to be at his best, however; such enablers usually provide one of the aforementioned effects on top of other buffs, such as attack speed or movement speed.
-A tank with an effective way to initiate is also useful; many Heroes, including Arthas, E.T.C., and Muradin may fulfill this role.
+He is typically known to requires allied Heroes known as "enablers" to be at his best.

 Illidan's reliance on the healing and Cooldown reduction provided by Betrayer's Thirst makes him particularly vulnerable to effects that can reduce his attack speed or otherwise stop him from attacking.
 Furthermore, his ability to split push can often be matched by other Heroes to even out any advantage generated by this strategy.
 Although Illidan can be countered by many Heroes, his design makes him very oppressive when poorly counterpicked.

 The Hunt makes Illidan particularly effective on larger Maps that feature multiple Objectives that must be contested, as it allows him to effectively soak and push without giving up potential team fighting presence, as would other Heroes.
 Illidan also strives on Maps that feature several Mercenary Camps for him to claim, as he does so painlessly, and tends to be weak in lane.
-This is also why two-lane Maps are generally to be avoided for him.
+Since Illidan has a very good chase potential, he also benefits from maps where fights happens far from the lane, allowing him to easily reach the opposing defenseless backline

 - Dive always positions you directly behind your target; use this to body block and avoid area of effect Abilities.